HughMurrell/CoVmodel/README.md

 ## Simple SIR models for COVID-19 breakout

-In this repository we present a Julia notebook and two JavaScript apps for simulating the COVID-19 breakout in South Africa and outher countries using a simple SIR model and the case counts open data sets.
+In this repository we present a Julia notebook for simulating the COVID-19 breakout in South Africa and outher countries using a simple SIR model and case counts from open data sets.

 ### `SIRjulia`